timotheeg/jsgradient/README.md

 The purpose of the lib is to allow you to define Gradients with an arbitrary number of colors to represent a color-based continuous scale, and determine what color you need to pick for a given position on the scale.

-For example, if you want to make a table representing success and failure ratios of a number of tests with color information, going from all fail (red), to all pass (green), with yellow for 50%, The Gradient class allows you to determine what color to set the background of each cell in the table.
+For example, if you want to make a table representing success and failure ratios of a number of tests with color information, going from all fail (red), to all pass (green), with yellow for 50%, the Gradient class allows you to determine what color to set the background of each cell in the table.

 Code samples: